-Is it a mobile home or manufactured home?
-We’ll put the question to rest once and for all!
+We’re putting the question, is it a mobile home or a manufactured home, to rest once and for all.

-Since the terms ‘mobile home’ and ‘manufactured home’ have been the subject of great controversy, we wanted to make sure everyone understood what the terms mean and why the industry puts so much importance on them.
+The terms ‘mobile home‘ and ‘manufactured home‘ have been the subject of great controversy.
+Because of that, we wanted to make sure everyone understood exactly what the terms mean and why the industry puts so much importance on them.

 The term ‘manufactured home’ was brought to us by a very significant event in the housing industry, the Manufactured Home Construction and Safety Standards that took effect on June 15, 1976.
 HUD regulates these standards.

-Poor quality control and customer service issues have plagued the factory-built housing industry since the first unit came off the assembly line in the late 1920’s.
+Poor quality control, predatory lending practices, and customer service issues have plagued the factory-built housing industry since the late 1920’s.
 By the early 1970’s the industry had a reputation for building unsafe, unstable tin cans that fell apart quickly.
 Only a handful of builders were providing quality homes and customer service.

-They needed to do something to turn their reputation around and they did, sorta.
+They needed to do something to turn their reputation around and they did, kinda.

-A couple congressmen just so happened to be working on a new bill that would put safety and quality measures on the homes.
-The industry backed the bill (within reason though, as a few details were adjusted) and used the new rules as a foundation to shed their old reputation.
+Congress was working on a new bill that would put safety and quality measures on mobile homes.
+Many deaths were contributed to the mobile home’s poor construction and unsafe layouts (no second doors).
+The industry worked with Congress on this bill to fix the most glaring issues such as fire safety, minimal energy efficiancies, and .
+They also used the new bill as a foundation to shed their old reputation.

 June 15, 1976, plays a pivotal role in the factory-built housing world and how they went about fixing some of their issues.
 From that day forward, any structure built in a factory on a chassis and intended for full-time living had to meet minimum standards for energy efficiency, insulation, safety, and construction regulations that were defined by the Safety Act.